 Check guest reviews and prices for Hotel Novotel Amboise on TripAdvisor.Continue to 8 of 10 below.

 Château de Chenonceau and Amboise

 Château de Chenonceau

 Our day of châteaux began with breakfast at our hotel.
-The breakfast area was busy because the hotel was fairly full, but there was plenty of food for everyone.
+The breakfast area was busy, but there was plenty of food for everyone.
 We boarded our coach and headed to the Château de Chenonceau.

-We met our local guide at the entrance gate.
-We walked past the carriage house and outbuildings as our guide explained the history of Chenonceau.
+We met our local guide at the entrance, then walked past the carriage house and outbuildings as she explained the history of Chenonceau.

 The château's interior is formal and elegant, but not overwhelming.
 Versailles overpowers, as Louis XIV intended, but Chenonceau invites you to explore.
 Richly-colored tapestries, warm wood ceilings, and portraits of the people who lived in the castle made me feel almost at home.